SidneyyN/FYP/gpt_agents-master/README.md

 - `/data`: Datasets used in the experiments.
 - `/notebooks`: Jupyter notebooks with current work
 - `/results`: Output from simulations and experiments.
-- `/Linear Regression`: Consolidated experiment files (averages of 10 runs per experiment) are stored here for analysis for linear regression.
-Later on, we just create the consolidated files in each batch folder inside `/results` and just read from there.
-This is for the earlier attempts without creating custom tools to help with data consolidation.
+- `/Linear Regression`: This folder contains consolidated experiment files, each representing the average results of 10 runs per experiment.
+These files were originally created to support linear regression analysis during early stages of the project, prior to the development of custom tools for automated data consolidation.
+In the current workflow, consolidated files are now generated directly within each batch folder under /results, making this directory primarily a legacy structure retained for reference.

 ## License